The Board recognises the need for a robust system of internal controls and risk management.

 Mitigation

-The business has undertaken an assessment of its current control environment versus the Centre for Internet Security (CIS) controls framework.
-It has already progressed an improvement plan, which will continue into next year, to achieve sufficient maturity in this framework, investing in software, policies, procedures and training.
-A cyber security review is also being incorporated into our supplier review to support the robustness of our supply chain.
-In addition, the Group maintains cyber insurance.
+The business has assessed its control environment compared to the framework set out by Centre for Internet Security (CIS).
+There is an improvement plan, updated annually, which incorporates investment in software, policies, procedures, and training.
+Our supplier review includes a cyber security review to ensure the supply chain is robust.
+In addition, the Group maintains a cyber insurance.